jeyachandran-alagesan/OptimalFertilizer/README.md

 - Execute cells sequentially
 - Monitor training progress and validation scores
-- Submission files will be generated in `output_dir/`
+- Submission files will be generated in `PROJECT_HOME` Path

 ---